Olevi-id/ip-idp-documentation/_pages/x-appendices/0-appendices.md

 layout: post
 title: x) Appendices
 ---
-In this chapter we will add extra information that we did not find bette chapter for.
-Initially this chapter has only this fornt page.
+In this chapter we will add extra information that we did not find better chapter for.
+Initially this chapter has only this front page, but other pages will possibly be added later.

 ## Security